Coronavirus (COVID-19) Information and Updates

 Governor Baker declared a state of emergency in Massachusetts on March 10, 2020, enhancing the administration’s ability to respond to the coronavirus crisis.

 On March 24, 2020, Governor Baker ordered the closure of non-essential businesses and operations, and issues a stay-at-home advisory for all residents.
 The administration has published a comprehensive list of businesses and organizations that are considered essential services and are able to continue operations during the crisis.
-The order has been extended through May 18.
-The Administration is expected to begin allowing certain businesses to re-open beginning on that date according to a multi-phase plan.

 PROTECT YOURSELF AND HELP STOP THE SPREAD